How To Get Rid Of Keratosis Pilaris

 Keratosis Facts

-• When it comes to the genetics of keratosis pilaris, research suggests that it is an autosomal dominant disorder.
-This means you only need to inherit one copy of the gene to develop this skin condition.
+• Research suggests that the genetics of keratosis pilaris is an autosomal dominant disorder.
+You only need to inherit one gene copy to develop this skin condition.

-• In most cases, keratosis pilaris develops early — sometimes, before a child is two years old.
-Most experience flare-ups during adolescence and then many cases fade once an individual reaches adulthood.
+• Keratosis pilaris usually develops early—sometimes before a child is two years old.
+Most experience flare-ups during adolescence, and many cases fade once an individual reaches adulthood.

-• Although bumps are typically red, this isn’t always the case.
-On fair skin, the bumps associated with keratosis pilaris are often lighter and redder.
-However, they can also be brown, white, light purple, or black — it all depends on your personal skin tone.
+• Although bumps are typically red, this is only sometimes the case.
+The bumps associated with keratosis pilaris on fair skin are often lighter and redder.
+However, depending on your skin tone, they can also be brown, white, light purple, or black.

 • Temperature and humidity can dry out your skin, making symptoms worse.
 For many individuals with keratosis pilaris, their condition often worsens in the winter and when they’ve been out in the sun.
 Unprotected sun exposure can also darken patches, making them more apparent.